 - Montessori Work Periods: Drop off and pick up times are one of the most important times for your child during the day.
 Your child will need to be at school as soon as the class is open for successful socialization.
 Tardiness to class will be noted and if it becomes an issue that interrupts the class regularly, we will reevaluate your child's placement as part of our school community.
 Please call in advance for scheduled events (i.e. doctor's appointments) so the teachers may plan accordingly. - Children with green mucus running from their noses are considered ill. - A child given a fever reducer before school still has a fever and is considered ill. - Parent Orientation is required for all parents, even returning families. - No parking in the fire lane.
 Children in vehicles must be attended.
-Remember TURN OFF YOUR ENGINE! - Play yards are not available until after 4:00 pm Monday through Friday. - Full Day programs are 12 months long. - Children must be signed in before dropping off and signed out before picking up by people noted on the child's emergency cards.
+Remember TURN OFF YOUR ENGINE! - Play yards are not available until after 4:30 pm Monday through Friday. - Children must be signed in before dropping off and signed out before picking up by people noted on the child's emergency cards.
 I.D. is required. - Primary children must be potty-trained before school starts.
-Pull-ups are not allowed in the 3 to 6year-old classrooms. - Billing is 30 days in advance. - Children must have a current physical completed in the state of Alaska and immunizations to stay enrolled in our program. - If Anchorage School District closes due to weather, we are closed too.
-If ASD announces a delayed opening, we will be open for our regular hours. - It is best to say goodbye expediently and allow your child to walk into class independently.
+Pull-ups are not allowed in the 3 to 6year-old classrooms. - Children must have a current physical completed in the state of Alaska and immunizations to stay enrolled in our program. - We often, but not always, follow ASD weather closures.
+If AMS is closed due to weather, families will receive both a text and an email before 6am.
+Weather closures are necessary when staff cannot safely make it to work.
+It is not always possible to "make up" for weather closures as we operate 12 months a year, for 9 hours a day. - It is best to say goodbye expediently and allow your child to walk into class independently.
 If assistance is required, a teacher or assistant will guide the child.
 Quick and confident goodbyes are the cornerstone of a successful day for our younger friends.